-- 3. The preoperative phase begins when the patient, or someone acting on the patient's behalf, is informed of the need for surgery and makes the decision to have the procedure.
-This phase includes preparation for surgery before and after admission to the surgical facility and ends when the patient is transferred to the operating room bed. - 4.
-During the preoperative phase, the patient is prepared physically and psychologically for surgery.
+- 2. The preoperative phase begins when the patient, or someone acting on the patient's behalf, is informed of the need for surgery and makes the decision to have the procedure.
+This phase ends when the patient is transferred to the operating room bed. - 3.
+The preoperative phase is the period that is used to physically and psychologically prepare the patient for surgery.
 The length of the preoperative period varies.
 For the patient whose surgery is elective, the period may be lengthy.
-For the patient whose surgery is urgent, the period is brief, and the patient may have no awareness of this phase. - 5.
-The results of diagnostic studies initiated during the preoperative period should be available to the nurse who does the immediate preoperative assessment.
-Nurses use information obtained from the chart review, preoperative assessment, and interview to prepare a plan of care for the patient. - 6.
+For the patient whose surgery is urgent, the period is brief; the patient may have no awareness of this period.

+- 4. Diagnostic studies and medical regimens are initiated in the preoperative period.
+Information obtained from preoperative assessment and interview is used to prepare a plan of care for the patient. - 5.
 Nursing activities in the preoperative phase are directed toward patient support, teaching, and preparation for the procedure.